pivot-access-ltd/bma-offline-docs/backup/maas-installation.md

 If you have installed `bind9` or have it running, you will need to uninstall it before installing MAAS.
 You can check with `ps aux | grep named` to see if it's running.
 The `bind9` daemon interferes with MAAS operation and creates a number of unusual, hard-to-debug errors -- but don't worry, MAAS provides DNS and can work with existing DNS servers.
 [/note]

-<h2 id="heading--install-maas-snap">Installing MAAS Beta from the snap</h2>
+<a href="#heading--install-maas-snap"><h2 id="heading--install-maas-snap">Installing MAAS from the snap</h2></a>

 [Snaps^](https://snapcraft.io/docs) are containerised software packages.
 To install MAAS from a snap simply enter the following:

-    $ sudo snap install --channel=2.9/beta maas
+    $ sudo snap install --channel=2.9/stable maas

-After entering your password, the snap will download and install from the 2.9 Beta channel -- though MAAS needs initialising before it's ready to go.
+After entering your password, the snap will download and install from the 2.9 stable channel -- though MAAS needs initialising before it's ready to go.

-<h2 id="heading--upgrade-maas-snap">Upgrading MAAS from 2.8</h2>
+<a href="#heading--upgrade-maas-snap"><h2 id="heading--upgrade-maas-snap">Upgrading MAAS from 2.8</h2></a>

-If you want to upgrade from a 2.8 snap to 2.9 Beta, and you are using a `region+rack` configuration, use this command:
+If you want to upgrade from a 2.8 snap to 2.9, and you are using a `region+rack` configuration, use this command:

-    $ sudo snap refresh --channel=2.9/beta maas
+    $ sudo snap refresh --channel=2.9/stable maas

-After entering your password, the snap will refresh from the 2.9 Beta channel.
+After entering your password, the snap will refresh from the 2.9 stable channel.
 You will **not** need to re-initialise MAAS.

-[note]
-Remember that 2.9 is a Beta version, and hence may be unstable or present bugs.
-Please be sure to [file any bugs^](https://bugs.launchpad.net/maas/+filebug) you find, and please feel free to interact with the development team via [discourse^](https://discourse.maas.io/).
-[/note]

 If you are using a multi-node maas deployment with separate regions and racks, you should first run the upgrade command above for rack nodes, then for region nodes.

-<h2 id="heading--maas-init-modes">MAAS initialisation modes</h2>
+<a href="#heading--maas-init-modes"><h2 id="heading--maas-init-modes">MAAS initialisation modes</h2></a>

 MAAS supports the following modes, which dictate what services will run on the local system: